Codecademy/docs/content/javascript/concepts/statements/statements.md

 ## Loop Statements

-Statements that repeat an operation while a condition is true, such as `while` loops or `for` loops:
+[Loop](https://www.codecademy.com/resources/docs/javascript/loops) statements, such as `while` loops or `for` loops, repeat an operation while a condition is true.

 ### Syntax